 If you are using Summon or one of the databases, many of them have citation help and suggested formatting built-in.
-See the Citation Formatting for EbscoHOST Databases, ProQuest Databases, and SCOPUS guide for help, or ask a librarian.
+See the Citation Formatting for EbscoHOST Databases, ProQuest Databases, and SCOPUS and Searching Summon guides for help, or ask a librarian.
 Be sure to check the suggested formatting for things like capitalization and punctuation.
 Many database citations still need minor corrections to comply with the style requirements.

 The following sites are good citation resources.

 - OWL (Purdue University) Research and Citation Resources

 - Knight Cite (Calvin College) Build citations in APA, MLA, and Chicago styles

 - Chicago Manual of Style (Quick Guide)

 - Citation (Duke University)

 - Citing Medicine: The NLM Style Guide for Authors, Editors, and Publishers, 2nd edition